apache/doris/docs/en/administrator-guide/load-data/binlog-load-manual.md

 ### Fe configuration

 The following configuration belongs to the system level configuration of SyncJob.
 The configuration value can be modified in configuration file fe.conf.

-* `enable_create_sync_job`

-	Turn on the Binlog Load feature.
-The default value is false.
-This feature is turned off.

 * `sync_commit_interval_second`